awsdocs/amazon-dynamodb-developer-guide/doc_source/Programming.LowLevelAPI.md

 At this point, the AWS SDK returns the response data to your application for further processing\.

 **Note**
 If DynamoDB cannot process a request, it returns an HTTP error code and message\.
-The AWS SDK propagates these to your application, in the form of exceptions\.
+The AWS SDK propagates these to your application in the form of exceptions\.
 For more information, see [Error Handling](Programming.Errors.md)\.

 ## Data Type Descriptors<a name="Programming.LowLevelAPI.DataTypeDescriptors"></a>